The design specs for a new WordPress theme I’m building call for an angled background:

 This achieved the desired effect because the first color is also the starting color, leading to the solid color at the top (which I wanted).

-The next color in the list, #F4F4F4
+The next color in the list, #F4F4F4 starts at 70% and reaches its

 apex at 100% (hence why it is less solid than the dark blue.)